hleve/sensor_workshop/README.md

    - Modifying system files (`sudo nano /etc/hostname`)
    - Hardware access (`sudo raspi-config`)

-WARNING: Be very careful with sudo commands - they can modify system files and potentially damage your system if used incorrectly.

 Best Practices:
 - Double-check sudo commands before running them